Retailers are exceptional at getting us to part with our hard-earned dollars — even for stuff we don’t need.

 When your favorite store slashes prices or makes it all too easy to purchase something — hello, Amazon Prime — it may be understandable if you occasionally succumb to the instant gratification of an impulse buy.

 But if your spending has gotten out of control or you’ve resolved to buy less, then these strategies can help.

 Junk mail tends to come loaded with offers.
 If they tempt you to spend money, then your best bet is to unsubscribe.

 There are multiple ways to opt out of direct mail, such as catalogs and marketing offers you receive by mail.
 We walk you through the process in “5 Ways to Put an End to Junk Mail.”

 Bear with us here and try this one weird trick: Every time you consider buying something that is a want rather than a need, add it to a dedicated spreadsheet instead of buying it.
 Then, invest the money you would have spent.

-Money Talks News President Dan Schointuch tried this approach when the stock market tumbled last year and says it works for him.
+Money Talks News President Dan Schointuch tried this approach when the stock market tumbled earlier in the pandemic and says it works for him.

 “The act of ‘shopping’ and putting these products on a list sort of tricks my brain into investing more instead of spending,” he says.